BardicDefense/purple-hack/spells.md

 This spell has a casting time of 1.
 When declared, the caster picks one word of power, which determines the spell’s effect.

-- Blind — The word affects up to 75 Hit Points of creatures.
+- **Blind:** The word affects up to 75 Hit Points of creatures.
 If 50 or fewer HP are affected, the duration is 1d6 turns; if 51 or more HP are affected, it is 1d6 rounds.
 Blindness can be removed by the usual means, and by Dispel Magic.
-- Kill — The word destroys a creature with up to 50 HP, or multiple creatures with 10 or fewer HP, up to a maximum of 90 HP.
+- **Kill:** The word destroys a creature with up to 50 HP, or multiple creatures with 10 or fewer HP, up to a maximum of 90 HP.
-- Stun — One target is stunned: unable to act, dropping anything held, and counting as surprised.
-This lasts a base 10+1d6 rounds, –1 per HD / level of the target.
+- **Stun:** One target is stunned: unable to act, dropping anything held, and counting as surprised.
+This lasts a base 10+1d6 rounds, –1 per Level of the target.

 #### Project Image